Bridge Meals is a crowdfeeding platform

 As Bridge grows, partnerships will expand city by city, always centered on local relationships.

-It affects single parents, service workers, seniors, students, and people navigating unexpected hardship.
+Food insecurity affects millions of Americans, including single parents, service workers, seniors, students, and people navigating unexpected hardship.
+Bridge Meals addresses this crisis by creating a sustainable, community-powered food access system that works every day.